anarbcarvalho/qa-portfolio/README.md

 # QA Junior Portfolio - Ana Carvalho

 ## About Me
 Hi, I’m Ana, a Junior QA professional in training with a focus on manual testing, test case creation, and identifying defects in web applications.
-I have hands-on experience with functional and exploratory testing, and I am eager to develop my skills in automated testing using tools like Selenium in the future.
 I am passionate about ensuring software quality, learning new testing techniques, and contributing to the development of reliable and user-friendly applications.

 ## Skills & Tools